 - Specialists and other education professionals

 - Cohort model: Learn together with colleagues throughout the program.

-- Two years to degree: A cohesive sequence of courses linking
+- Two years to degree: A cohesive sequence of courses linking research to practice.

 - Capstone: Implement an action research project in your school setting.